On this page:

-In WMDs where no any-deer permits are not issued for the entire WMD, archers and junior hunters are also not allowed to harvest antlerless deer.
+In WMDs where any-deer permits are not issued for the entire WMD, archers and junior hunters are also not allowed to harvest antlerless deer.

 Multiple deer may be taken during the expanded archery season, or as a result of receiving a bonus antlerless deer permit(s), or due to having purchased a superpack antlerless deer permit, otherwise one deer may be taken during any one of the remaining seasons (with appropriate licenses or permits).

 Baiting deer by placing salt, grain, fruit, nuts or other foods or bait known to be attractive to deer or hunting from an observation stand or blind overlooking such bait, is prohibited from June 1 to December 15.
 This does not apply to hunting from an observation stand or blind overlooking:

 - Standing crops

 - Foods that have been left as a result of natural or normal agricultural operations

 - Bear bait that has been placed at a bear hunting stand or blind in accordance with bear baiting laws

-Illegal equipment: Deer may not be hunted with the use of dogs, artificial lights, snares, traps, set guns or any firearm using .17 or .22 caliber rimfire cartridges, except that .22 caliber rimfire magnum cartridges are permitted.
+Illegal equipment: Deer may not be hunted with the use of dogs, artificial lights, snares, traps, airbows, set guns or any firearm using .17 or .22 caliber rimfire cartridges, except that .22 caliber rimfire magnum cartridges are permitted.
 Deer decoys are legal.